 Welcome!
-I am a postdoc in Adam Leaché’s lab in the Biology Department at the University of Washington.
-I am interested in the evolutionary and ecological processes that promote diversification.
-Many of my questions in biology are inspired by natural history and I strive for an integrative research program that synthesizes information from molecular, ecological, behavioral, and computational studies.
-My dissertation has focused largely on the evolutionary dynamics of a tree squirrel genus (Tamiasciurus), specifically on aspects related to their adaptation and speciation.
+I am a postdoc in Michael Nachman’s lab in the Department of Integrative Biology at the UC Berkeley.
+My research interests are on the evolutionary and ecological processes that promote diversification and speciation in mammal species.
+Many of my questions in biology are inspired by natural history and I strive for an integrative research program that synthesizes information from molecular, ecological, and behavioral studies.
+I completed my PhD in the Department of Biology at the University of Washington in 2013 under Dr. Jim Kenagy.
+My dissertation focused largely on the evolutionary dynamics of a tree squirrel genus (Tamiasciurus), specifically on aspects related to their diversification and hybridization.
 I am also strongly interested in the conservation of biodiversity.
-Prior to my PhD program, I worked as a wildlife biologist on endangered species issues, most notably on gray wolf (Canis lupus) research and conservation in Minnesota and Montana.
+Prior to my PhD program, I worked as a Federal wildlife biologist on endangered species issues, most notably on gray wolf (Canis lupus) research and conservation in Minnesota and Montana.
 I also possess a strong desire to improve human diversity in the biology profession.
 My personal experiences as a biologist in academia and in a government agency have strengthened my desire to help improve access and retention of underrepresented minorities in biology.